aws-samples/amazon-sagemaker-secure-mlops/README.md

 This deployment option first deploys the core infrastructure including the AWS Service Catalog portfolio of Data Science products.
 In the second step, the Data Science Administrator deploys a Data Science environment via the AWS Service Catalog.

 📜 Use this option if you want to similate the end user experience in provisioning a Data Science environment via AWS Service Catalog

+❗ You can select your existing VPC and network resources (subnets, NAT gateways, route tables) and existing IAM resources to be used for stack set deployment.
+Set the correspoinding CloudFormation and AWS Service Catalog product parameters to names and ARNs or your existing resources.

 ### Step 1: Deploy the base infrastructure
 Same as Step 1 from **Two-step deployment via CloudFormation**